Where to stay in Berlin: the best neighbourhoods (2026)

 Michelberger Hotel Mid-range

-The cult independent hotel on Warschauer Straße: creative decor, summer courtyard, acclaimed restaurant, clubs within walking distance.
+A cult favorite indie spot on Warschauer Straße with DIY decor, a summer courtyard, a well-regarded restaurant, and clubs within walking distance.

 a&o Berlin Friedrichshain Budget